 Sometimes life just seems too difficult.
 It is not unusual for people to have passing thoughts of suicide, especially after a traumatic event or loss of a loved one.
 It usually doesn't mean they really want to end their lives as much as they just want to end the emotional pain.

 However, if you have recurring thoughts of death, and especially if you are thinking about a definite plan to end your life, it is very important to get help by talking with a health care professional.
-You can talk to a school counselor or psychologist, as well as your doctor, especially if you feel you cannot talk with your parents.
+You can talk to a school counselor or psychologist, as well as your doctor, especially if you feel you cannot talk with your parents or friends.

 - Persistently sad mood